OpenClaw (Clawdbot / Moltbot): What It Is & Setup Guide

 Practical security checklist

-Use this checklist as a living document.
-Add items as you harden your environment.
+Treat this as a living document.
+Add items as you go.
+Harden in layers.

 Initial setup

-• Disable features you do not plan to use, such as browser automation.
+- Disable features you don’t plan to use, such as browser automation.

 Permissions